peichman-umd/bin/README.md

 If it detects its output is not a terminal, it instead becomes plain diff.
 This makes it safe to use in pipes.
 (This idea stolen from less.)

+## pdfcombine

+Combine multiple PDF files into one using ghostscript.
+The output PDF is sent to STDOUT.

+    $ pdfcombine first.pdf second.pdf third.pdf > output.pdf

 ## sendkey

     $ sendkey < ~/id_rsa.pub server1 server2 server3